navinesh/movie-trailer-website/README.md

 * 3. Run the command `python entertainment_center.py`

 ##Extra Credit Description
-Apart from showing movie title, poster image and movie trailer, this application also shows director's name and starring actors.
+Apart from showing movie title, poster image and movie trailer, this application also shows the director and starring actors' names.

 ##Miscellaneous
 This application was tested on Windows 10 with Python 2.7.10 and on Ubuntu Linux with Python 2.7.6